Order of Addition in Mixture-Amount Experiments: Introduction

 This subsection discusses the designs used to fit mixture-amount models formulated by expressing the parameters of a Scheffé-type mixture model as functions of a total amount variable.
 The standard designs employed for fitting these models include the simplex-lattice designs; however, other mixture designs can also be utilized.
 For instance, a $m$-ingredient simplex-lattice design, denoted by the notation $\{m, w\}$, consists of all valid mixture combinations which can be made for $m$ ingredients and with $w$ degree of the lattice, making the levels $0,1/w, 2/w,\dots, (w-1)/w$ and $w/w=1$.
 In general, it has $\binom{m+w-1}{w}$ design points.

-Another mixture design, as discussed in \citet{cornell2002experiments}, is the simplex-centroid design.
+Another mixture design, as discussed in \cite{cornell2002experiments}, is the simplex-centroid design.
 For an $m$-ingredient mixture, the simplex-centroid design consists of all vertices of the $(m - 1)$-dimensional simplex, $S^{m-1}$, and centroids formed by taking these vertices in combinations, such as pairs.
 This design includes $2^m - 1$ design points, starting with $m$ permutations of $(1, 0, \dots, 0)$, permutations of $\left(\frac{1}{2}, \frac{1}{2}, \dots, 0\right)$, permutations of $\left(\frac{1}{3}, \frac{1}{3}, \frac{1}{3}, \dots, 0\right)$, continuing until the centroid $\left(\frac{1}{m}, \frac{1}{m}, \dots, \frac{1}{m}\right)$ is reached. \citet{prescott2004mixture, prescott2008d} developed several component-amount designs by projecting standard symmetric mixture designs, achieved by removing one or more columns from the original design.
 Additionally, orthogonally blocked mixture designs based on Latin squares and F-squares blocking schemes were projected to create orthogonal blocked component-amount designs.

 Any component-amount design with $m$ components can be derived from a simplex-lattice, simplex-centroid, or other standard mixture designs with $m + r$ ingredients by removing $r$ columns from the base design.
-For instance, in a $\{4, 3\}$ simplex-lattice design, deleting one column ($r = 1$) produces a component-amount design with three ingredients and four levels of total amount $A$ (0, $1/3$, $2/3$, 1), denoted as $\{4, 3\}_1$.
-Similarly, removing one column from a 15-run, 4-ingredient simplex-centroid design results in a three-component, 15-run component-amount design with design points design includes the design points $(1,0,0),(0,1,0),(0,0,1),(1/2,1/2,0),\\(1/2,0,1/2),(0,1/2,1/2)$ and $(1/3,1/3,1/3)$ with$ A =1$; the three two ingredient centroids $(1/3,1/3,0),(1/3,0,1/3)$ and $(0,1/3,1/3) $with $A = 2/3$; the centroid point $(1/4,1/4,1/4)$ with $A = 3/4$; the three vertices $(1/2,0,0),(0,1/2,0)$ and $(0,0,1/2)$ with $A = 1/2$, and the origin $(0,0,0)$ with $A = 0$.
-The design has five levels of total amount $A$, namely: $0, 1/2, 2/3, 3/4$, and $1$.
-Additionally, projecting a 5-ingredient simplex-centroid design into three dimensions yields a three-factor component-amount design with 31 design points at seven levels of $A$.
-For further details, see \citet{prescott2004mixture}.
+For example, in a $\{4, 3\}$ simplex-lattice design, deleting one column ($r = 1$) produces a component-amount design with three ingredients and four levels of total amount $A$ (0, $1/3$, $2/3$, 1), denoted $\{4, 3\}_1$.
+Similarly, we can derive a component-amount design with projection to three dimensions (deleting any column) from a simplex-centroid design with $q = 4$ ingredients.
+The design has five levels of total amount $A$ ($A$ = 0, 1/2, 2/3, 3/4, and 1). \answerR{The design is given in Table~\ref{tab:Table 1}.
+For further discussion on the construction of component-amount designs via projections, see \citet{prescott2004mixture}.}